 PowerShell: Creating a New Firewall Rule

 In this blog post, we’ll guide you through the process of creating a new firewall rule using PowerShell.
-Elevate your network management game with this step-by-step tutorial.

 Why Create a New Firewall Rule?